 Occlusives

-Occlusives create a protective barrier on the skin’s surface to lock in moisture and prevent water loss.
+Occlusives create a protective barrier on the skin’s surface to help reduce water loss from the skin by forming a protective layer on its surface and prevent water loss.
 They are especially helpful for very dry skin, lips, and feet.

 Common occlusives include beeswax, cocoa butter, lanolin, and petroleum.